 To introduce you to the wonderful world of Kavalan we have put together this little guide detailing a few of their offerings.
 Now, next time someone asks you if you’ve tried Kavalan you won’t raise a confused eyebrow but rather astound them with your knowledge.

 Where to Begin

-The best place to start is with the Single Malt and King Car whiskies, two of the more straightforward offerings from Kavalan; if you can call anything from Kavalan straight forward.
-The Single Malt is the flagship dram, a mature tasting whisky despite its tender age, it presents with aromas of fruit, vanilla and chocolate and has a light, well balanced palate and short finish.
+The best place to start is with the Single Malt and King Car whiskies, two of the more straightforward offerings from Kavalan; if you can call anything from Kavalan straightforward.
+The Single Malt is the flagship dram, a mature tasting whisky despite its tender age, it presents with aromas of fruit, vanilla, and chocolate and has a light, well-balanced palate and short finish.
 Very fine.

 The Next Level

 It’s with the Solist range of whiskies that Kavalan really distinguishes itself.
-These are the whiksies that put Kavalan on the map.
+These are the whiskies that put Kavalan on the map.
 Truly impressive drams, the Solist range is more than deserving of the praise and copious awards they have received.
-The essential difference between the four drinks in the Solist range are the casks they have been finished in, with the Kavalan distillers gaining a reputation for being obsessive over their wood.
+The essential difference between the four drinks in the Solist range is the casks they have been finished in, with the Kavalan distillers gaining a reputation for being obsessive over their wood.
 But with results like this it’s little wonder.

-The four drams are finished in sherry, fino sherry, bourbon and wine casks that have been prepared by the Kavalan distillers to produce spirits that are complex, delicious and different.
+The four drams are finished in sherry, fino sherry, bourbon, and wine casks that have been prepared by the Kavalan distillers to produce spirits that are complex, delicious and different.
 While there is some argument as to whether whisky should be finished in casks that impart a flavour on the spirit, it’s hard to argue with the output.
 This range gives whisky lovers even more to obsess over, helping create a drink for every person, mood and occasion.